 I am heavily influenced by pop culture, symbolism, and art with a spiritual connection.
 I am interested in jewellery that connects the everyday psychology of our minds with a universal spirit of humanity.

 My experiences have shaped how I see the world and live my life.
-In my jewellery, I celebrate the shared journey that joins us all.
+In my jewellery, I hope to celebrate the shared journey that joins us all.

 Rachel Balfour, designer & founder